wchavarria03/dotfiles/README.md

 ## Git
 SSH keys were moved to 1password and sinin commits is now using ssh instead of GPG.
+SSH keys needs to be added on github account as Authentication Keys and Signing keys

 ## Terminal ANSI Colors and Config
 - MesloLGS NF Bold 12pt.